-The mission of the Institute on Domestic Violence & Sexual Assault (IDVSA) is to advance the knowledge of interpersonal violence.
-IDVSA accomplishes this through research, education, and service in multi-disciplinary, strategic partnerships with researchers, educators, practitioners, policy makers, and other members of our community.
+Mission: To advance knowledge about interpersonal violence.
+IDVSA accomplishes this through research, education, and service in multidisciplinary, strategic partnerships with researchers, educators, practitioners, policy makers, and other members of our community.

-It is the vision of IDVSA that its multi-disciplinary, researcher-practitioner, collaborative approach will enhance the quality and relevance of research efforts and their application in service provision.
-That vision has been realized in our recent research focus in the areas of human trafficking, domestic violence, sexual assault, and resiliency in service providers.
+Vision: Our efforts enhance the quality and relevance of research findings, their application in service provision, and ultimately, their benefit to survivors of interpersonal violence, and those who assist them.
+That vision is realized in our focus on human trafficking, domestic violence, sexual assault, and resiliency in child abuse professionals.

-Our efforts are supported through generous contributions from the RGK Foundation, the Hogg Foundation for Mental Health, the Shield-Ayres Foundation, Alice Kleberg Reynolds Foundation, and The University of Texas School of Social Work and the School of Law.
+IDVSA is supported through generous contributions from the RGK Foundation, the Hogg Foundation for Mental Health, the Shield-Ayres Foundation, and The University of Texas School of Social Work and the School of Law.

 What’s New on the Site

 IDVSA announces an exciting Expert Witness Training Opportunity.
 2014 Full Court Press 2.0: Providing Training & Responses to Domestic Violence, Sexual Assault and Stalking.
 May 19-21, 2014.
 Scholarship applications due January 17, 2014.

 IDVSA publishes research on survivors of human trafficking, “Human Trafficking Victims and Their Children: Assessing Needs, Vulnerabilities, Strengths, and Survivorship.”